magnum357i/Malgrabber-for-CKEditor/README.md

 Yüklenilen afişlerin en ve boy oranları için sınır değeri.

 # In English
-You can get anime informations with this plugin from MyAnimeList website.
+With this plugin, you can get information of any anime or manga from MyAnimeList website.

 ## Settings
 #### Cookie Settings
-Open **cookie_setting.php** file.
+Open **cookie_settings.php** file.

 ```php
 $config["cookie_limit"] = "15";
 ```
 Maximum usage limit.
-You have to wait for the specified time to exceed this limit.
+If you exceed this limit, you will have to wait for the specified time.

 ```php
 $cookie_hours = 2;